All Episodes

 That's all I did.

-And I said it disappointed me a little bit because it sounded like the same kind of chrism criticism we would get from the establishment Republicans, which Trump is running against.
+And I said it disappointed me a little bit because it sounded like the same kind of criticism we would get from the establishment Republicans, which Trump is running against.

 And if you've been listening, you know that I didn't.

-But so eager are they for somebody that they know has the credibility and the moral authority to do it that they're hoping.
+But so eager are they for somebody that they know has the credibility and the moral authority to do it that they're hoping they want the world to think that I did because whether I did or didn't, they think reporting it will equate it.

-Uh do I think Trump will attack me now?
+Do I think Trump will attack me now?

-No, if he you know, I've always thought Limbaugh was overrated.
+No, if he, you know, I've always thought Limbaugh was overrated.

 Claiming he's got the biggest audience out there, but hell, nothing compared to what I had on TV.